 Dupont is a very small borough located in the state of Pennsylvania.
 With a population of 2,549 people and just one neighborhood, Dupont is the 565th largest community in Pennsylvania.
-Dupont has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.
+Much of the housing stock in Dupont was built prior to World War II, making it one of the older and more historic boroughs in the country.

-Unlike some boroughs, Dupont isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Dupont are a mix of both white- and blue-collar jobs.
+Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Dupont is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Dupont is a borough of sales and office workers, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Dupont who work in office and administrative support (17.53%), management occupations (11.62%), and healthcare suport services (9.16%).

-Dupont is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small borough, Dupont doesn't have a public transportation system that people use for their commute.

-The percentage of adults in Dupont with college degrees is slightly lower than the national average of 21.84% for all communities.
-14.88% of adults in Dupont have a bachelor's degree or advanced degree.
+The citizens of Dupont are slightly less educated than the national average of 21.84% for the average city or town: 14.88% of adults in Dupont have a bachelor's degree or advanced degree

 The per capita income in Dupont in 2022 was $33,328, which is middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $133,312 for a family of four.
 However, Dupont contains both very wealthy and poor people as well.